 A landmark is a recognizable feature used for navigation or finding direction.
 A landmark literally means a geographic feature used by explorers and others to find their way back or through an area.

 My kids and I memorize these together on the car ride to school each morning.
 Typically we memorize one reference a week, unless it's particularly difficult or long, then we'll break it into as many weeks as necessary to commit it to memory.
 I originally had them ordered, but realized that leaving them unordered would let the particular events of the past or upcoming week lead us to verses that would be particularly helpful or pertinent.
-There is a second section of references at the end that are decisively longer and I included them for either extended memorization or because they are passages that are important to remember and return to throughout life.
+The verses marked by an * are decisively longer and I included them for either extended memorization or because they are passages that are important to remember and return to throughout life.
 All of the verses are meant to be good touch points in themselves but also entry points to their respective contexts.